 - Direct Feedback: Use open-ended survey questions or small focus groups to ask what people enjoyed most and what could be improved.

-- User-Generated Content: The photos, videos, and comments shared by employees are a direct reflection of their experience.
-A high volume of positive UGC is a great sign of success.
+- Content Generated: The photos, videos, and comments shared by employees are a direct reflection of their experience.
+A high volume of positive marketing fuel from attendees is one of the best indicators of genuine engagement.

 By focusing on intentional design and clear goals, you can transform your employee engagement events from a budget line item into a powerful tool for building a stronger, more connected culture.